Qliper/Qliper/README.md

 - Social media platforms for API access
 - Open source community for various tools and libraries
 - Beta testers and early adopters

----

-**Disclaimer**: Cryptocurrency rewards are subject to market volatility.
-Please participate responsibly and understand the risks involved in crypto trading.